 - i) All Health, health related, and Social Care professionals will be able to give information verbally or via a trial text, email, poster, social media post, adverts, media release, leaflet or letter, to potential study participants and their study partners.
 They may also direct patients to the online study information and the study website. - ii) Potential participants may present directly to the study team via the website or by the study telephone contact.
 The study team can provide information about joining the trial and guide them through the consent and enrolment process. - iii) A General Practice may be contacted by a potential participant or the practice may contact patients, by text (or by letter), who may match the trial eligibility criteria, through running searches of their database.
 They will then direct patients to the trial enrolment website or seek verbal consent to be contacted by the trial team. - iv) NHS Digital will provide the PRINCIPLE trial with a daily list of contact details from the COVID-19 testing Pillar 2 data, for patients receiving a positive test result for SARS-Co-V2 infection, via a secure transfer system.
 NHS Digital will apply an age filter to ensure only the details of those within the age range of the trial are passed on to PRINCIPLE.
-The trial team will make a limited number (maximum of 3) of attempts to telephone, text or email these patients to provide them with information about the trial, to invite them to consider taking part, and to enrol them if they provide full informed consent and are deemed eligible at screening.
+The trial team will make a limited number (maximum of 3) of attempts to telephone patients to provide them with information about the trial, to invite them to consider taking part, and to enrol them if they provide full informed consent and are deemed eligible at screening.
+If patients request further information before proceeding to take part, the trial team will send a Patient Information Sheet (PIS) and trial website link to register, to the patient's email address provided during the phone call.

-Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002, which applies only in England and Wales, providing patient information without consent for COVID-19 public health, surveillance and research purposes.
+Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002 (COPI), which applies only in England and Wales, providing patient information without consent for COVID-19 public health, surveillance and research purposes.
 The notice provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
+Following expiry of the COPI Notice, we will gain access to and process patient identifiable information in England and Wales only, without consent under Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002.